fieldtrip/website/tutorial/epilepsy.md

 tags: tutorial MEG-epilepsy
 ---

+# Table of contents
+{:.no_toc}

+* this is a markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 #  Virtual channel analysis of epilepsy MEG data

 `<note>`
 This documentation is under development and hence incomplete and perhaps incorrect.